redis/redis-doc/topics/streams-intro.md

 end
 ```

-As you can see the idea here is to start consuming the history, that is, our list of pending messages.
-This is useful because the consumer may have crashed before, so in the event of a restart we want to read again messages that were delivered to us without getting acknowledged.
-This way we can process a message multiple times or one time (at least in the case of consumers failures, but there are also the limits of Redis persistence and replication involved, see the specific section about this topic).
+As you can see the idea here is to start by consuming the history, that is, our list of pending messages.
+This is useful because the consumer may have crashed before, so in the event of a restart we want to re-read messages that were delivered to us without getting acknowledged.
+Note that we might process a message multiple times or one time (at least in the case of consumer failures, but there are also the limits of Redis persistence and replication involved, see the specific section about this topic).

 Once the history was consumed, and we get an empty list of messages, we can switch to use the `>` special ID in order to consume new messages.